 Working for yourself is a journey that has no defined end destination.
 It will take hard work and will frustrate you at times – it’s the nature of working for yourself.
 But that’s why it’s so important that you love the journey and set up your business to do what you love.

 Be grateful for everything, as this will help you love the journey more.
 Appreciate the opportunity you’ve got, stack your wins and celebrate every achievement along the way.

 It takes a lot of work to run your own business.
 There are no shortcuts or magic solutions and sometimes, you’re going to have to do tasks you’re not keen on, especially when you’re first starting out.
 However, if you remember the above tips, you’ll be on the right track and able to set up your business to do what you love – and less of what you don’t!

-If you’re ready to get started and are looking for a supportive group of like-minded VAs to help you along the way, check out either the VA Mastery Course (if you are right at the start of your journey or the VA: Be Awesome Club if you are already on the path.
+If you’re ready to get started and are looking for a supportive group of like-minded VAs to help you along the way, check out either the VA Mastery Course (if you are right at the start of your journey or the VA Membership if you are already on the path.
 Both places are full of VAs who can appreciate everything you’re looking to achieve, as well as help you through the tougher spots!